Meadow Well riots: Meadow Well

-North Shields had been experiencing economic downturn since the 1980s, and the miners' strikes in 1984-5 had created tension between the working class residents of the northeast, and the Conservative government which had been in power since 1979.
+North Shields, along with most of the rest of the region, had been experiencing an economic downturn since the 1970s, with rising unemployment and crime.
 Although the tension had been brewing for decades, the riots themselves were finally triggered by the deaths of two local youths, Dale Robson and Colin Atkins, who were killed fleeing the police at high speed when the stolen car in which they were joyriding crashed.
 The prosecution at the subsequent trial of those accused of being involved in the rioting said the rioters were "gripped by a hatred of the police".
 Ostensibly in response to such reports of police brutality, locals began looting shops on the estate and setting buildings on fire.

 These included a youth centre, a health centre, and an electricity sub-station, as well as extensive vandalism to numerous buildings and vehicles.
 Rioters forced Asian shopkeepers out of their homes before setting them on fire shouting, "Let's burn out the Pakis!"
 Cars and derelict houses were set on fire and a makeshift barrier was erected in the centre of the estate, which was removed by police.

 Police and fire crews attending the scene were pelted with bricks.
-It was estimated that at its height 400 people were involved.
+It was estimated that at the peak of the rioting, around 400 people were involved.
 At least 50 people were arrested.

 Other suburbs

-On 12 September, the riots spread from Meadow Well to the suburbs on the west end of Newcastle upon Tyne, as businesses in Benwell, Scotswood and Elswick were targeted, such as the Dodds Arms pub.
+By 12 September, the riots had spread from Meadow Well to other districts of Tyneside.
+Rioters were now targeting businesses in Benwell, Scotswood and Elswick, including the Dodds Arms pub.
 When police arrived on the scene, they were forced back by a crowd of over 300 youths, as stones were thrown at them, and fire engines suffered extensive damage and vandalism.
 Benwell high street was entirely left in ruin, as people upon roofs threw roof tiles at police vans.